ray-project/ray/doc/source/placement-group.rst

 Now, you can guarantee all gpu actor and extra_resource task are located on the same node because they are scheduled on a placement group with the STRICT_PACK strategy.

-Note that you must remove the placement group once you are finished with your application Workers of actors and tasks that are scheduled on placement group will be all killed:
+Note that you must remove the placement group once you are finished with your application.
+Workers of actors and tasks that are scheduled on placement group will be all killed:

 .. code-block:: python